 This is the cast on that my friend Dani of Little Bobbins recommends.
 This variation on the long tail cast on is simple to learn, and it’s very well suited to socks: very stretchy, deep, and sturdy.
 And with the extra twist, it’s a little fancy, too.
-There is an excellent lesson on this technique in the Craftsy class referenced above (40 Ways to Cast On and Bind Off).
+I like this step-by-step guide, from The Spruce.
 I’m planning on learning and practicing this one so I can have a lovely stretchy sock.

 There are many different ways to begin your toe up sock and a provisional cast on is one of the most common.
 One of the most popular is:

 The magic in this cast on is that it allows you to begin your sock with a seamless toe, so there’s no finishing!
 It can be a little fiddly to master this one, but I think the payoff is worth it.
 There’s another wonderful tutorial by Clare from Sister Mountain you can check out here.

 Casting on socks for the first time can be a little fiddly, so remember to slow down, breathe deep, and give yourself some grace to practice and start over until you’re comfortable.
 Once you’ve found the cast on that suits you, it will become second nature.
 If you would like to share your favourite cast on methods please come and chat in the Curious Handmade Ravelry group!